lofar-astron/DP3/doc/design.md

 Recompiling DPPP is not necessary: steps are found as shared libraries.

-A special custom step is the [Python step](@ref DP3::DPPP::PythonStep), which finds a python module and applies that.
+A special custom step is the [Python step](@ref DP3::DPPP::PythonStep), which uses a step defined in a Python module.
 This makes it very easy to implement custom steps even for non C++-wizards.
 An example Python step is bundled with the LOFAR software.

 ## Example reduction